sushantoroy-stat/bike-sales-excel-data-analysis-/README.md

 🔹 Geographical and Educational Insights: Incorporates region and education levels for deeper analysis.

-This dashboard provides actionable insights into customer preferences, helping businesses strategize effectively
+This dashboard provides actionable insights into customer preferences, helping businesses strategize effectively.